Medical & Graduate Teaching

 Thread Directors: Drs.
 Francis Sessler and Jed Shumsky

 The Neuroscience thread provides extensive information regarding structure and function relationships in the central nervous system.
 It also provides introductory information on neurophysiology, cellular neuroscience and systems neuroscience topics.
 It teaches the structure and function of the central nervous system and peripheral nervous system with an emphasis on clinical relevance.
 It teaches students to identify symptoms associated with injury, stroke or common disease entities in the central and peripheral nervous system.
 It teaches students to identify common neurological problems to provide the necessary background for behavioral science, pharmacology and pathology.

 The course is offered in several two-week blocks during the senior year of the curriculum.
 Check the clerkship website for specific times and regions of dissection.
 Students participate in the teaching of Gross Anatomy labs, assist with administration of practical exams for the first-year students where appropriate, complete an assigned dissection and write a review paper about a specific topic related to the student’s clinical interests but with a focus on anatomy.
 Students are evaluated on the quality of their dissection, final paper and participation in the required activities of the rotation.
 Learn more about the Gross Anatomy senior elective.

 Course Directors: Drs.
 Francis Sessler and Jed Shumsky

-The course runs concurrently with Human Structures and Function 1 (HSF1) from September to October.
+The course runs concurrently with Human Structure and Function 1 (HSF1) from September to October.
 It provides a review of medical neurosciences for seniors considering training in neurology, neurosurgery and related areas.
 Students participate in the teaching of neuroscience labs, write a review paper about a specific topic in neuroscience, research the pros and cons of a treatment, work on a tutorial, and present their work to a panel of faculty.
-Learn more about the Neuroscience Senior Elective
+Learn more about the Neuroscience senior elective

 Back to Top